Friday, November 22, 2024 · 0 min read

 Measurement and analysis

-We equipped the UV-114020 frame and valve with MEMS-type triaxial capacitive accelerometers and installed uniaxial IEPEE accelerometers on the first and upper levels of the structure.
+We equipped the ASV frame and valve with MEMS-type triaxial capacitive accelerometers and installed uniaxial IEPE accelerometers on the first and upper levels of the structure.

 List of hardware and software